tinacms/tinacms-site/content/blog/creating-markdown-drafts.md

 Now that we have our published field controlling the flow of whether or not posts get included in the build, we need to adjust the queries in our templates and index list files so that we only query for `published` data.

-First, go to the index file or any component that handles the rendering of the ‘list’ of all posts.
-Let’s add a filter parameter to the `allMarkdownRemark` query:
+Go to the component or page file that renders a ‘list’ of all posts — this could be an index file on a simple blog, or a list page file on a more complicated site.
+In that file, let’s add a filter parameter to the `allMarkdownRemark` query:

 **src/pages/index.js**